Manoj-144/Alamaticz-IdentifAI/README.md

 ## Security & Privacy Notes
 - Basic masking applied to emails, URLs, IPs, hostnames, and IDs before LLM calls.
 - Review masking patterns in `mask_sensitive_data` for your environment; extend as needed.
-- Do NOT commit real credentials—use `.env` locally and secrets manager in production.
+- Do NOT commit real credentials—use `.env` locally, `.env.docker` for compose (avoid pushing secrets), and GH secrets for production.

 ## Roadmap Ideas
 - Add unit tests for masking and SQL rewrite logic